SaiHarshitha03/InterPrep-AI/README.md

 Answer questions using your microphone and convert your responses into text.

 ### Step 6 — Get AI Feedback
-Evaluate your answer to receive:

-- ⭐ Score
-- ✅ What was good
-- ⚠️ What is missing
-- ❌ Incorrect points
-- 💡 Improvement suggestions
-- 🎯 Interview tips
-- 📝 Ideal answer

 ### Step 7 — Practice Follow-up Questions
 Use the **🔥 Ask Follow-up** option to receive deeper questions based on your previous answer.

----

 ## 🌟 Future Enhancements